Monteverde: 2005 bank raid

 On March 8, 2005, a group of three armed Nicaraguan men raided and attempted to rob the Santa Elena branch of the state National Bank (Banco Nacional).
 A guard killed two of the armed men.
 However, one assailant held bank customers hostage for 28 hours.
 When authorities successfully attempted to retake the bank, a senior police officer and nine civilians died, and only one of the attackers survived.
 This event raised tensions between Nicaraguans and Costa Ricans nationwide and prompted higher security in many national banks.

 Canton creation

-As a district of Puntarenas canton, Monteverde had its own local government in the figure of a Municipal District Council, due to the long distance from the local government offices of the municipality of Puntarenas canton, therefore its inhabitants have pushed for becoming its own canton.
+As a district of Puntarenas canton, Monteverde had its own local government, a Municipal District Council, due to the long distance from the offices of the municipality of Puntarenas canton.
+As a result, its inhabitants pushed for Monteverde to become its own canton.